2015-fall-csuf-benblazak-cpsc-121/course-materials/syllabus.md

 ### Extra Credit

-For each programming error I make in code posted on the course [GitHub page][], the first person to submit a pull request for a correct, well written, and well formated fix will receive 1 extra credit point.
+For each programming errar I make in code posted on the course [GitHub page][], the first person to submit a pull request for a correct, well written, and well formated fix will receive 1 extra credit point.

-For each non-programming error I make in anything posed on the course [GitHub page][], the first person to submit a pull request for a correct, well written, and well formatted fix will receive 0.5 extra credit points.
+For each non-programming error I make in anything posed on the course [GitHub page][], the first person to submit a pull request for a correct, well written, and well formatted fix will receive 2 extra credit points.

 Other opportunities for extra credit points may be offered throughout the course.
 See [Extra Credit][].